-Impact Labs and Engage for Change
+Engage for Change

 Engage for Change brings together an interdisciplinary team of students to design, implement and evaluate issue-based interventions to be implemented at university level.
 This programme strongly supports universities to build student consultancy into their practice, with students advocating for change and providing practical solutions to issues faced across the organisation.

 “Impact Labs provided us with a fantastic opportunity to help develop tools to evaluate our impact.
 The group of students working with our charity were very proactive and competent.”